Let’s bring nervous system regulation into education for meaningful learning

 I found myself caught in constant tension:

-I’ve spent years in classrooms and in conversations with educators who share one urgent question:
+I’ve spent years in classrooms and in conversations with educators who ask: